Impeachment of Han Duck-soo: Background

 The 1987 constitution established South Korea as a presidential democracy.
-At the time of Han's impeachment, only one Korean president has been removed from office through impeachment (Park Geun-hye in 2017), which requires a two-thirds majority voting in favor in the legislature.
+At the time of Han's impeachment, only one Korean president had been removed from office through impeachment (Park Geun-hye in 2017), which requires a two-thirds majority voting in favor in the legislature.
 Former president Roh Moo-hyun was impeached in 2004, but the Constitutional Court acquitted him of two infractions and deemed the remaining charge not serious enough to warrant removal, allowing him to remain in office.

 Impeachment procedure

-The procedure for impeachment was established in the 10th Constitution of South Korea (1987) Article 65, Clause 1, specifies that the National Assembly may impeach the president, prime minister, or other state officials if they violate the constitution or other laws while performing official duties.
+The procedure for impeachment, established in Article 65, Clause 1 of the 10th Constitution of South Korea (1987), specifies that the National Assembly may impeach the president, prime minister, or other state officials if they violate the constitution or other laws while performing official duties.

 For an impeachment motion against a sitting president to pass, a two-thirds majority of the National Assembly – 200 out of 300 members – must vote in favor.
 Once passed, the individual is immediately suspended from their duties pending a ruling by the Constitutional Court of Korea.
 The scope of impeachment is limited to removal from public office, with no further penalties imposed through this process.
 However, as Han is an acting president, disputes have arisen in the National Assembly over the requirements for his impeachment.
 The People Power Party (PPP) argued that, since Han had assumed the role of the president, a two-thirds majority was required for impeachment.
 In contrast, the opposition Democratic Party (DPK) maintained that a simple majority was sufficient, as Han remained a cabinet minister.
 Furthermore, no laws explicitly define the requirements for impeaching an acting president.

 According to the Constitutional Court Act passed in 1988, the Constitutional Court must render a decision within 180 days after it receives any case for adjudication, including impeachment cases.
 If the respondent has already left office before the decision, the case is dismissed.
 Formal removal of the president requires six of the nine justices voting in favor; due to three vacancies, all six justices would have to vote to remove him.
 Article 23 of the Constitutional Court Act requires at least seven justices for deliberation.
 On 14 October 2024, the Constitutional Court temporarily suspended the required deliberation quorum of seven justices, citing the constitutional right to a speedy trial, allowing itself to move forward.

 The three vacancies at the Constitutional Court prompted a debate in the National Assembly of Korea over whether acting presidents have the authority to fill such vacancies.
 The opposition DPK argued that acting presidents could fill the positions, emphasizing that the presidential appointment of National Assembly-recommended nominees is largely procedural.
 In contrast, Yoon's PPP asserted that acting presidents could appoint justices only in cases of a presidential vacancy, not a suspension of duties.

 Han's impeachment is the 16th to be received by the Constitutional Court since its establishment in 1988 and the 13th since impeached President Yoon Suk Yeol took office in 2022.